Limeth/obs-shaderfilter-plus/README.md

     ```
 5. Move `target/release/libobs_shaderfilter_plus.dll` to the OBS plugin directory.
 #### Linux
+1. Compile OBS by following [these instructions](https://github.com/obsproject/obs-studio/wiki/Install-Instructions#linux-build-directions).
+2. Add the directory in which `libobs.so` resides to the `LD_LIBRARY_PATH` environment variable.
-1. Install Rust (the package manager Cargo should be bundled with it)
+3. Install Rust (the package manager Cargo should be bundled with it)
-2. Clone this repository and open it in the terminal
+4. Clone this repository and open it in the terminal
-3. Compile using `cargo build --release`
+5. Compile using `cargo build --release`
-4. Move `target/release/libobs_shaderfilter_plus.so` to the OBS plugin directory.
+6. Move `target/release/libobs_shaderfilter_plus.so` to the OBS plugin directory.

 ### Tips on building OBS (fish shell, Ubuntu)
 These steps should not be necessary if you just want to compile OBS ShaderFilter Plus from source.